 The Gran Teatre del Liceu reopened in 1999 and now has nearly 2,300 seats on 6 levels.
 The Liceu is an integral part of Barcelona's culture of today.

 From the very beginning, since the opening in 1847, theater and opera productions have been awarded to investors, who also received the proceeds from ticket sales.
 Excluded from this were the seats reserved for the Societat.

-Around 1975, it became obvious that this type of financing would no longer bring the required profits.
-A consortium was created by the city of Barcelona, the Generalitat de Catalunya and the Societat del Gran Teatre del Liceu, which was the official name of the Societat de Propietaris.
-In 1980, the purely private financing by sponsors was replaced by public financing in order to save one of the internationally most renowned opera houses.
+However, from around 1975 it became apparent that this type of financing was no longer profitable.
+A sponsorship from the city of Barcelona, ââthe Catalan regional government and the Societat del Gran Teatre del Liceu, the official name of the "Societat de Propietaris", took over the management of the house.
+The purely private form of sponsorship financing was converted to public financing in 1980 to save one of the internationally most famous operas.

 La Rambla, 51-59

 Notes on visiting

 The Gran Teatre del Liceu is currently not open to the public.
 Opera and theater performances can be attended.